Samu-K/Samu-K/README.md

 **Who am I?**

 Hello, my name is Samu.
-I'm currently studying computer sciences at TUNI.
-My main hobbies aside from programming are boxing, working out, playing music and some video games.
+I'm currently completing my masters at TUNI My main hobbies aside from programming are boxing, working out, playing guitar+drums and some video games.

 **My interests:**

-Mainly interested in embedded systems.
+Mainly interested in embedded systems in the defense and security sectors.

 **Current projects:**